swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 Another option considered was using polling iterations, either solely or combined with the interval value.

-However, while this works and is resistant to many of the issues timeouts face in concurrent testing environments, it is extremely difficult for test authors to predict a good-enough polling iterations value.
-Most test authors will think in terms of a duration, and we would expect nearly all test authors to add helpers to compute a polling iteration for them.
+While this works and is resistant to many of the issues timeouts face in concurrent testing environments - which is why polling is implemented using iterations & sleep intervals - it is extremely difficult for test authors to predict a good-enough polling iterations value, reducing the utility of this feature.
+Most test authors think in terms of a duration, and I would expect test authors to either not use this feature, or to add helpers to compute a polling iteration count from a duration value anyway.

 ### Take in a `Clock` instance